 Our primary competitors provide financing to prospective portfolio companies and include non-bank financial institutions, federally or state chartered banks, venture debt funds, financial institutions, venture capital funds, private equity funds, investment funds and investment banks.
 Many of these entities have greater financial and managerial resources than we have, and the 1940 Act imposes certain regulatory restrictions on us as a business development company to which many of our competitors are not subject.
 However, we believe that few of our competitors possess the expertise to properly structure and price debt investments to venture capital-backed companies in technology-related markets.
-We believe that our specialization in financing technology-related companies will enable us to determine a range of potential values of intellectual property assets, evaluate the business prospects and operating characteristics of prospective portfolio companies and, as a result, identify investment opportunities that produce attractive risk-adjusted returns.
+We believe that our specialization in financing technology-related companies and, as a result, identify investment opportunities that produce attractive risk-adjusted returns.
 For additional information concerning the competitive risks we face, see "Item 1A.
 Risk Factors-Risks Related to our Business and Structure-We operate in a highly competitive market for investment opportunities, and we may not be able to compete effectively."